Sustainable Technology and Product Development

 Achieving Sustainable Growth

-With the aim of realizing its redefined vision statement, “We improve the human condition by safely delivering color and comfort for sustainable prosperity—Color & Comfort,” the DIC Group strives to add depth to its existing basic technologies in the areas of optics and color, organic materials design, polymer design and dispersion, and to foster new technologies in the areas of inorganic materials design and biomaterials design.
+With the aim of realizing its vision statement, “We improve the human condition by safely delivering color and comfort for sustainable prosperity— Color & Comfort,” the DIC Group strives to add depth to its existing basic technologies in the areas of optics and color, organic materials design, polymer design and dispersion, and to foster new technologies in the areas of inorganic materials design and biomaterials design.
 The Group also actively promotes the use of AI and materials informatics (MI), as well as the training of AI specialists.

 Sustainable Packaging